gaelrenoux/tranzactio/README.md

 TranzactIO is a ZIO wrapper for some Scala database access libraries (Doobie and Anorm, for now).

 If the library comes with an IO monad (like Doobie's `ConnectionIO`), it lifts it into a `ZIO[Connection, E, A]`.
-If the library doesn't have an IO monad to start with (like Anorm), it a `ZIO[Connection, E, A]` for the role.
+If the library doesn't have an IO monad to start with (like Anorm), it provides a `ZIO[Connection, E, A]` for the role.

+Note that `Connection` is **not** Java's `java.sql.Connection`, it's a TranzactIO type.

-When you're done chaining ZIOs and want to execute the transaction, use TranzactIO's `Database` module to provide a connection for your ZIO.
+When you're done chaining ZIO instances (containing either queries or whatever code you need), use TranzactIO's `Database` module to provide the `Connection` and execute the transaction.
-It can also provide a connection in auto-commit mode, without a transaction.
+`Database` can also provide a `Connection` in auto-commit mode, without a transaction.

-It comes with a very small amount of dependencies: only ZIO and ZIO-interop-Cats are required.
+TranzactIO comes with a very small amount of dependencies: only ZIO and ZIO-interop-Cats are required.

 Any constructive criticism, bug report or offer to help is welcome.
 Just open an issue or a PR.